IamKay/100DaysOfCode/README.md

 * Day 6
   > Began developing a new js app.
 Will make a repo soon (most probably tomorrow).
 Also, finished the *getting to know the course* section of the PWA course.
 Didn't get time to do more.
 Also, i had to learn the basics of webpack to get the app running.
 One more thing, Polymer 3 community is so not good at this time.
 There is nothing else except the official docs for help.
 Hope that changes soon.

+* Day 7
+  > Made the repo [here](https://github.com/kayd33/TextToEmoji).
+Still working on it.
+The processing is a bit tricky because the number of combinations to consider is high.
+Hoperfully till mid next week i'll work it out completely.